jschaefer-hub/showerpy/README.md

 To test the successful compilation you can execute the binary `./run/corsika78000Darwin_QGSIII_urqmd`.
 If you are greeted with the CORSIKA message, everything has compiled successfully.

-## Atmospheric profile
+# 4. Atmospheric profile
-You will also need the atmospheric profile file `atmprof10.dat`.
-This file is available to [H.E.S.S. members](https://www.mpi-hd.mpg.de/hfm/~bernlohr/HESS/) and [CTA members](https://www.mpi-hd.mpg.de/hfm/CTA/MC/).
+By default, the internal atmospheric profile is used.
+If you want to use an external, site-specific profile, you can specify this when configuring the simulation run (see demo notebook).
+For [H.E.S.S. members](https://www.mpi-hd.mpg.de/hfm/~bernlohr/HESS/) and [CTA members](https://www.mpi-hd.mpg.de/hfm/CTA/MC/), such files (e.g., `atmprof10.dat`) are provided and are typically based on local balloon flight measurements.